-Income levels have not kept pace with rising home prices since 2016, according to NAR's data, making it more difficult for first-time home buyers to qualify for the best interest rates on mortgages.
-Median income for first-time home buyers in 2016 was $46,190, which exceeded the amount necessary for a prime rate by more than 10 percent, based on a mortgage for a home valued at the median price for first-time buyers.
+Income levels have not kept pace with rising home prices since 2016, according to NAR's data, making it more difficult for first-time homebuyers to qualify for the best interest rates on mortgages.
+The median income for first-time homebuyers in 2016 was $46,190, which exceeded the amount necessary for a prime rate by more than 10%, based on a mortgage for a home valued at the median price for first-time buyers.

-By the end of 2018, first-time home buyers had increased their median income by nearly 9 percent at $50,305, but higher home prices and higher interest rates meant they fell short of qualifying for prime rates by more than 3 percent.
+By the end of 2018, first-time home buyers had increased their median income by nearly 9% at $50,305, but higher home prices and higher interest rates meant they fell short of qualifying for prime rates by more than 3%.

 Finding the Best Deals